Jhanez27/PsycheTCM/Movement Testing/MOV-0001_real_world_movement_testing.md

 **Preconditions:**

-- Player is currently in the post-apoalyptic world.
+- Player is in the post-apoalyptic world.

 Scenario 1